PressCrew/infinity/dashboard/docs/config_script.md

 In the above example, the `sliders` script would only be enqueued if the `is_front_page()` function returns true.

-> All script conditions are evaluated on the `template_redirect` and `admin_init` actions at priority 10.
-This is hard coded in Infinity and cannot be changed via any configuration settings.

 ### Cross-Referencing Handles

 There may be a situation where you want to add a dependency or condition to one of your